 WOODEN PIPE LODGE

-Along with Ndinawe’s CYCP Program and the Indigenous Family Centre, Jonah offers background and facilities support to the Wooden Pipe Lodge and other cultural activities.
+Along with Ndinawe’s CYCP Program and the Indigenous Family Centre, Jonah offers background/administrative help and shares their facilities to support to the Wooden Pipe Lodge and other cultural activities.
 This work is guided by Jonah’s Cree Knowledge Keeper, Carey Sinclair.

-Full Moon Ceremonies are held each month, led by Angie Cote (Cree, Fisher River).
+Full Moon Ceremonies are held in partnership with Ndinawe and Mamawi each month, led by Angie Cote (Cree, Fisher River).

 Sweat lodge and naming ceremonies, as well healing services take place with Cree and Anishinaabe Elders and Knowledge Keepers, as requested by families and individuals.